programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ## Credits and Citation

+I completed this lesson thanks to the suport of the [George Garth Graham Undergraduate Digital History Research Fellowship](http://grahamresearchfellow.org/).

 Jason A. French provides a rationale of why to use MySQL with R in his blog entry, [Using R With MySQL Databases](http://www.jason-french.com/blog/2014/07/03/using-r-with-mysql-databases/).

 ## References